ashishbisoi236/Android_projects/README.md

 # Android_projects
 These projects were  made while I was learning android development in my First Year of Engineering.
+Note: You have to extract these files and put in the directory of AndroidStudioProjects, then start Android Studio to work on these.